-The Public Staff witnesses further recommended that Duke should be required to file and serve reports similar to the reports required by the Commission in prior orders in this docket.
+The Public Staff witnesses recommended that Duke should be required to file reports similar to the reports required by the Commission in prior orders in this docket.
 Specifically, Duke should be required to file the following: (1) on August 1, 2011, a report detailing its activities and expenditures in pursuit of project development for the Lee Station from January 1, 2011, through June 30, 2011; (2) on February 1, 2012, a report detailing its activities and expenditures in pursuit of project development for the Lee Station from July 1, 2011, through December 31, 2011; and (3) on August 1, 2012, a report detailing its activities and expenditures in pursuit of project development for the Lee Nuclear Station from January 1, 2012, through June 30, 2012.
 Any Commission order approving Duke's decision to incur project development costs should provide that these reports are for informational purposes only and that they cannot be used as support for an argument that the Commission has made any determination with respect to the reasonableness or prudence of the activities and expenditures reported therein.
-(T. Vol. 2, p.
-152)

-Finally, they recommended that any approval granted by the Commission in this proceeding should again state that such approval is not to be considered approval to record any abandoned project development costs in a regulatory asset account.
-The requirement of Commission Rule R8-27 for the Company to apply to the Commission for use of regulatory asset accounts should continue to apply in this case, because (1) any approval granted in this proceeding should not be understood as making it probable at this time that the recovery of any specific actual costs will be allowed, and (2) it would be appropriate and beneficial for the Commission to begin to examine the circumstances of any abandonment as close as possible in time to that abandonment, and continuing the requirement that a request for regulatory asset approval be filed would facilitate the beginning of any such examination.
-(T. Vol. 2, pp. 152-153)
+Finally, witnesses Maness and Ellis recommended that any approval granted by the Commission in this proceeding should again state that such approval is not to be considered approval to record any abandoned project development costs in a regulatory asset account.
+The requirement of Commission Rule R8-27 for the Company to apply to the Commission for use of regulatory asset accounts should continue to apply in this case, because (1) any approval granted in this proceeding should not be understood as making it probable at this time that the recovery of any specific actual costs will be allowed, and (2) it would be appropriate and beneficial for the Commission to begin to examine the circumstances of any abandonment as close as possible in time to abandonment, and such examination would be facilitated by the continued requirement that a request for regulatory asset approval be filed with the Commission.

-In response to questions on cross-examination, Public Staff witness Maness testified that, if after Duke incurs the development costs for the Lee Station, Jacksonville Electric Authority exercises its option to purchase capacity in the Station, it would be reasonable to expect that any costs related to the Station that have already been recovered from North Carolina retail customers at that point in time (e.g., amounts resulting from construction work in progress having been previously included in rate base or amounts already recovered due to the legislation being considered) would be ultimately treated so that to the extent a joint owner gets a benefit from the plant, the costs that are proportionately associated with that benefit should not be expected to be borne by the North Carolina retail ratepayers.
-(T. Vol. 2. pp. 162-163) Mr. Maness also testified on cross-examination that Commission approval of Duke's request would not ensure that Duke will recover the costs that it incurs from now until 2013.
-For example, if it became evident six months into the future that the Station clearly was no longer in the interest of the ratepayers.
-Duke would be under an obligation to make the prudent decision that the plant should be cancelled.
+In response to questions on cross-examination, Public Staff witness Maness testified that, if after Duke incurs the development costs for the Lee Station, JEA exercises its option to purchase capacity in the Station, it would be reasonable to expect that any costs related to the Station that have already been recovered from North Carolina retail customers at that point in time (e.g., amounts resulting from CWIP having been previously included in rate base or amounts already recovered due to the legislation being considered) would be ultimately treated so that, to the extent a joint owner gets a benefit from the plant, the costs that are proportionately associated with that benefit should not be expected to be borne by North Carolina retail ratepayers.
+Mr. Maness also testified on cross-examination that Commission approval of Duke's request would not ensure that Duke will recover the costs that it incurs from now until 2013.
+For example, if it became evident six months into the future that the Station clearly was no longer in the interest of the ratepayers, Duke would be under an obligation to make the prudent decision that the plant should be cancelled.
 In effect, Duke is obligated to continue to examine, on a continuous basis, the decisions to proceed with development.
-(T. Vol. 2, pp. 165-166)